smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 tags: unit-testing testing exterminator
 ---

-The gold standard unit test layout is Arrange, Act and Assert or AAA.
+A standard unit testing pattern is Arrange, Act and Assert or AAA.
 As an [Exterminator][tribute], I have been spending lots of time reading and writing unit tests.
 It is critical to clearly show what is being validated by each unit test.
-What is important to each test changes and techniques to reduce duplication can reduce clarity.
+Some duplication can help improve the readability of your tests.

 I want to write easy to understand tests.
 Each test should have enough context so you can learn what is is testing by reading little more than the test body.